 - This release may have various stability, battery, or performance issues on supported devices.

 - For users with accessibility needs, this release may not be appropriate for daily use.

 - Some apps may not function as expected when running on this release.
 This includes Google’s apps as well as other apps.

-- Video recording is sometimes interrupted when using the Camera app.
+- The screen sometimes fails to auto-rotate when using the YouTube app.

 We’re also hearing about installation issues, keyboard issues, Pixel Launcher problems, and audio problems.
-The software is extremely new so you can expect the list of problems to grow as more people move to the Android 11 beta.
+The software is extremely new so you can expect the list of problems to grow as more people move to the newest version of the beta.

 If you rely on your phone for work, school, or communicating with friends and family, you’ll want to consider staying put on Android 10.